What is Bitrate? Is Higher Bitrate Better for Video Quality? [Complete Guide]

 Is Higher Bitrate Better?

-When you have a brief idea about what does bitrate doin a video, it's easy to understand that the higher the Bitrate, the better the quality.
+When you have a brief idea about what does bitrate do in a video, it's easy to understand that the higher the Bitrate, the better the quality.
 As Bitrate indicates the amount of information passed through each piece of data during video processing, it's evident that a higher Bitrate will pass through more information in each piece of data.
 As a result, you will get a higher-quality video.

 However, you have to remember one thing: to increase video quality by increasing Bitrate, your video must have more information in it to pass through each data point.
 That means your video must be high resolution with more pixels, colors, and other information.
 More information can be transferred through each data point with a high Bitrate in a video to increase the video quality.